DirectRTX/Simple-Ad-Network/README.md

 We're going to assume that you're using a web hosting company that uses cPanel.
 But even if you're not, these instructions should still work for most hosting companies.

 You'll need to login to your control panel and go to MySQL Databases.
 Create a database AND add a user to the database.
 Adding a user is very important.
 If you don't add one, you won't be able to connect to the database.
-People forget to do this all the time.

 ## Uploading Your Website's Files

 ## Changing Configuration Settings

+## Automation With Cron Jobs

 ## Holy Shit!
 It's All Setup!